bids-standard/bids-starter-kit/CONTRIBUTING.md

 You can update your [fork][github-fork] of the BIDS Starter Kit [repository][bids-starterkit-repo] and the pull request will automatically update with those changes.
 You don't need to submit a new pull request when you make a change in response to a review.

-GitHub has a [nice introduction][github-flow] to the pull request workflow, but please [get in touch][#get-in-touch] if you have any questions :balloon:.
+GitHub has a [nice introduction][github-flow] to the pull request workflow, but please [get in touch](#get-in-touch) if you have any questions :balloon:.

 ## Recognizing contributions